-The children, men and women of St. Paul’s through word and action, reach out to our neighbors to provide assistance or a safe place.
-Some of which we do includes supporting community based programs such as:
+Regardless of age or background, the people of St. Paul’s give hands and feet to their faith through word and action, reaching out to our neighbors to provide assistance or even just a safe place.
+Some of our work includes supporting community based programs such as:

 Safe Nights –For the eighth year, the parish hall was turned into a homeless

 shelter.
 We’ve had guests stay for seven nights.
 We had overnight guests with us and a dinner, breakfast and bagged lunch was provided for all.
 For the sixth year, we have provided Safe Sundays/Holiday Mondays for all guests of Safe Nights once a month.
 This program provides them with a place to rest & relax between changes in residential sites for the week or on a holiday when many community services are closed.
 While at St. Paul’s the guests are able to use the shower facilities, if desired.
 This program was been under the guidance of Jayne Roxey .

 Project ECHO– St. Paul’s continues to provide dinner on the third Wednesday of each month to the homeless shelter.
 The number of people in the shelter has increased to approximately 45 men, woman & children.
 The people at St. Paul’s who provided meals at the shelter were Greg & Gloria Brittain; Jayne Roxey; Billy O’Neill & Dana Krohnert; Judy Smack, Terry Schreiber & Cheryl Hall; Jeff Sturdevant; Bill & Linda Santiff; Ken Barbara Brown; Liz Prouty-Due & Susan Yoe; Joel Signor; David & Nance Porter, Joyce/Art Wittig & Bill/Dotty Dorsey; and the youth group.
 Many thanks to all from St. Paul’s who provided food for Project Echo.